albertllousas/monads-explained/readme.md

 Is a functional programming paradigm where programs are made composing functions.

-Functional Programming is based in [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (compose and transform) instead of Imperative Programming, which is based in [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) models (change state).
+Functional Programming is based in [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (compose and transform) instead of Imperative Programming, which is based in [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) models (mutate state).

 Related concepts: